 Our ability to compete in the highly competitive biotechnology and pharmaceuticals industries depends upon our ability to attract and retain highly qualified managerial, scientific and medical personnel.
-Our success depends in large measure on certain key personnel, including John Hollister, our Chief Executive Officer, and Dr. Brian Murphy, our Chief Medical Officer.
-The loss of the services of one or both of these officers could significantly hinder our operations.
-We do not currently have key person insurance in effect for Mr. Hollister or Dr. Murphy.
+Our success depends in large measure on certain key personnel, including Dr. Brian Murphy, our Chief Executive Officer and Chief Medical Officer.
+The loss of the services of Dr. Murphy could significantly hinder our operations.
+We do not currently have key person insurance in effect for Dr. Murphy.
 In addition, the competition for qualified personnel in the pharmaceutical industry is intense and there can be no assurance that we will be able to continue to attract and retain all personnel necessary for the development and operation of our business.